Choose another writer in this calendar:

 heart (Gavrila Derzhavin, Evgeniy Baratynsky, Aleksey Tolstoy, and

 In the essay 'Less Than One' Brodsky tells that he began to despise Lenin already when he was in the first grade – "not so much because of his political philosophy or practice, about which at the age of seven I knew very little, but because of his omnipresent images which plagued almost every textbook, every class wall, postage stamps, money, and what not, depicting the man at various ages and stages of his life."
-Everyone in his class knew that he was a Jew, but "seven-year-old boys don't make good anti-Semites," he later said.
+(Less Than One: Selected Essays by Joseph Brodsky, paperback edition, 1987, p.
+5) Everyone in his class knew that he was a Jew, but "seven-year-old boys don't make good anti-Semites," he later said.
 From the library of his uncle, who was a member of the Party, Brodsky found an illustrated, pre-revolutionary edition of Man and Woman, his first taste of the forbidden fruit.
 At the age of fourteen Brodsky applied for admission to a submarine academy, but because he was a Jew, he did not get in.

 After Nikita Khrushchev speech at the 20th Party Congress of 1956, in which he unmasked the cult of personality and condemned the Stalinist encesses, a period of "thaw" occurred in the Soviet Union.
 Although after the Cuban missile crisis Khrushchev tried to close dissident voices, new ideas managed to emerge in literature and other cultural fields.
 Brodsky started to write poetry from the late 1950s, earning a reputation as a free thinking writer.
 He taught himself Polish so that he could read poetry that had never been translated into Russian.
 Brodsky also demonstrated considerable talent in rendering Russian translations of Donne and Marvell, and he read such Western authors as Kafka, Proust, and Faulkner through Polish translations.
 In the 1960s, he also translated 'Yellow Submarine' by The Beatles into Russian.